Product Information

 Thermal Performance of Listed Buildings - Image - 2

-Internal approaches typically include applying insulated plasterboard directly onto the wall or introducing battens or even free-standing framed systems.
+Internal approaches include applying insulated plasterboard directly onto the wall or introducing battens or even free-standing framed systems.
 Unfortunately, these options can be impractical due to space constraints, with some framed options intruding into the room by several hundred millimetres.
 The resulting space constraints can prove challenging, particularly around windows and doors.
 The A Proctor Group Ltd has been pioneering thermal solutions for over half a century and developed the Spacetherm range of high-performance insulation solutions particularly suited to meet this challenge, including Spacetherm WL (Wall Liner) and Spacetherm Multi.

 Spacetherm WL is fixed to the internal surfaces of existing solid walls without the need for mechanical fixings.
 Consisting of a Spacetherm aerogel insulation blanket bonded to 3mm Magnesium Board (MgO), at just 13mm thick, there is often no need to remove skirting boards and cornices, saving time and cost.
 Typically, a solid wall will have a U value of around 2.1 W/m2K.
 Following the application of Spacetherm WL this can be reduced to around 0.8 W/m2K, dependent on the wall structure.